 Schools composed of approximately equal numbers of males and females will eventually yield one or more breeding pairs.
 Each breeding pair should have their own breeding tank, as the males become quite aggressive when spawning.
 Separate the male and female for a day or two, and condition with live foods prior to spawning attempts.

-Maintain water temperature in the breeding tank at 8 to 82 degrees Fahrenheit, and pH at 7.0.
+Maintain water temperature in the breeding tank at 80–82 degrees Fahrenheit, with a pH of 7.0.
 The water should be very soft.
-Place a spawning mop or dense floating plants in the tank, and keep the lighting subdued.
-The breeding tank need not be set up with a substrate or any other decorations.
+Place a spawning mop or some dense floating plants in the tank, and keep the lighting subdued.
+The breeding tank need not be set up with a substrate or any other decor.
 This will allow for ease of cleaning as the fry (baby fish) develop.

 Spawning begins at dawn when eggs are laid singly over a period of several hours until fifty to one hundred eggs have been produced.
-The parents will often consume the eggs and should be removed after spawning has taken place.
-A sponge filter should be used in the tank as the fry are grown out.
+The parents will often consume the eggs so the adults should be removed after spawning has taken place.
+Use a sponge filter in the tank to prevent harm as the fry are growing.

 More Pet Fish Breeds and Further Research

-There are many different species of Tetras, and all are similarly peaceful, pretty, and easy to care for.
-Many aquarists "mix and match" Tetra species to create an interesting, active, and aethetically-pleasing tank.
+There are many different species of Tetras, and all are similarly peaceful, attractive, and easy to care for.
+Many aquarists mix and match Tetra species to create an interesting, active, and aesthetically pleasing tank environment.
 If you’re interested in similar breeds, check out: